hapax/hapax.github.io/assets/chuzenji.md

 The woman apologetically retreives the keys, and hands the toddler to a disembodied pair of hands that emerge from the curtain.

+ has evolved in accord with thermodynamics to *dissipate order with maximum efficiency*.